 Stratford-Upon-Avon and Kenilworth Castle

 Additionally, IES Abroad London staff members arrange for student attendance at special events.
-In recent years, students attended a football (soccer) match at local team Fulham FC and watched world class tennis at Wimbledon (UK Today program).
+In recent years, students have attended a football (soccer) match at local team Fulham FC and watched world class tennis at Wimbledon.
+Other activities include Windsor Castle tours, London market tours, BBC tours, and a visit to the National Theatre.

 The IES Abroad London Center, situated in the central London neighborhood of Bloomsbury, is a two-minute walk from the British Museum.